Product Guide – Android Password Recovery Pro 2025 Edition

 Password Location, Secrets & Recovery of Popular Android Apps

-All changes to Custom Locations are saved automatically.
-Once done, you can go back to main screen, click on “Recover Passwords” to recover all passwords from new custom app locations.
+Once finished, head back to the main screen and click “Recover Passwords” to recover passwords from your new custom locations.

 Password Recovery Report